 “Thank God, WAEC managed to give the students a test of practical knowledge instead of the actual practical,” she added.

-This is the first time all Liberian 12 graders are required to past the WASSCE before graduating from high school.
+This is the first time all Liberian 12th graders are required to pass the WASSCE before graduating from high school.
 The other four West African English-speaking countries require their graduating seniors to pass the test.
 Liberia has long delayed its participation in WASSCE due to the civil war.
 In 2013, some Liberian schools began taking the exams on a pilot basis.
 The test is expected to be used as a prerequisite for entering colleges across the region, obtaining certain jobs, and receiving U.S. visas.

 Editor’s note: A previous version of this article listed Boakai Fofana incorrectly as assistant minister, instead of deputy minister.
 Featured photo by Franklin Nehyalor